webknit/Front-End-Developer-Guidelines/README.md

 - JS errors debugging
 - Using plugins
 - minifying js on deployment
-- Use of single quotes unless needed in string (a string thats double quoted)?
+- Use of single quotes unless needed in string (eg a string with apostrophe)?
 - No scripts in head
 - Using advanced/js tag for when JS is enabled (progressive enhancement)
 - Javascript patterns (namespaces in objects etc)